Shaerys/GettingAndCleaningData/README.md

 ## The First Tidy Dataset (Measurements)

-The results of the previous analysis are written out with a header to a file called activity_measurements.txt.
+The results of the previous analysis are sorted by subject id and activity, and then written out with a header to a file called activity_measurements.txt.
 This file can be read in via R's read.table via:

 > read.table("activity_measurements.txt", header=TRUE)